 The financial statements have been prepared in compliance with the requirements of the Companies Act, 2013 and in conformity, in all material respects, with the Indian Accounting Standards (Ind AS) and generally accepted accounting principles in India.
-The estimates / judgments made in preparation of these financial statement are consistent, reasonable and on prudent basis so as to reflect true and fair view of the state of affairs and results / operations of the Company.
+The estimates/judgments made in preparation of these financial statement are consistent, reasonable and on prudent basis so as to reflect true and fair view of the state of affairs and results/ operations of the Company.

-m) Code of Conduct
+j) Code of Conduct

 In compliance with the SEBI Listing Regulations and the Companies Act, 2013, the Board of Directors has laid down Code of Conduct, which is intended to provide guidance to the Board of Directors and Senior Management Personnel to manage the affairs of the Company in an ethical manner.
 The purpose of this code is to recognize and deal with ethical issues and to provide mechanisms to report unethical conduct of Employees, Board of Directors.
-This Code has been displayed on the Company's website-http://www.brahmaputragroup.com/pdfs/code-of-conduct-BIL n) Code for Prevention of Insider Trading Practices

-All the Board Members and Senior Management Personnel of the Company have affirmed compliance with the Code of Conduct as applicable to them, for the year ended March 31, 2022.
+This Code has been displayed on the Company's websitewww.brahmaputragroup.com.
+All the Board Members and Senior Management Personnel of the Company have affirmed compliance with the Code of Conduct as applicable to them, for the year ended March 31, 2023.
 A declaration to this effect signed by Joint Managing Director is annexed to this Report as Annexure 4.